mariajanzen/Quandoo-candidate-test/README.md

 mvn test

-If you have some questions, I would be glad to answer at maria_yantsen@yahoo.com
+If you have some questions, I am glad to answer at maria_yantsen@yahoo.com